jacobbweber/jacobbweber-github.io/_posts/2023-12-25-Godaddy-Github-Jekyll-Setup.md

 tags:
 ---

 It's been years since I created a website.
 A decade ago I would have hosted an internal server at home, likely IIS, and made it publicly available.
 I wanted to find a cheaper and slightly easier solution.
-After some researh I came across jekyll and github pages.
+After some research I came across jekyll and github pages.
 This was perfect for my needs.
 I could write documentation in markdown stored in github and poof, its a website.

 Below are shorthand notes and general overview on how I made my own site.